TheRoyalDragonAdvisor/TheRoyalDragonAdvisor/README.md

   <summary><inst>How to be friends with me?</inst></summary>

-   <p>Well if you want to be friends with me, you have to talk / whispering to me alot.</p>
+   <p>Well, if you want to be friends with me, you have to talk to me or whisper a lot.</p>
-   <p>I avoid talking / whispering under 12 years old.</p>
+   <p>I avoid talking / whispering if under 12 years old.</p>
-   <p>I like to talk / whisper alot even when im bored.</p>
+   <p>I like to talk / whisper a lot even when I'm bored.</p>
-   <p>Do not be a stranger, If you are, i will not able response ur message.</p>
+   <p>Stay in touch; otherwise, I cannot respond to your message.</p>
-   <p>Free to interact when im listening to musics.</p>
+   <p>Free to interact by whisper when I'm listening to music and drawing.</p>
-   <p>I usually like people cuddeling me either sitting with me.
-I really don't care if i sit alone.</p>
+   <p></p>I usually like people cuddling me or sitting with me.
+I really don't care if I sit alone.</p>
-   <p>If your not feeling well, not in mood or upset.
-I might whisper / response you.</p>
+   <p>If you're not feeling well, not in the mood, or upset.
+I might whisper / respond to you.</p>
-   <p>I do not waant to be friends with a Tut skins, toxic ships, etc., and more.</p>
+   <p>I do not want to be friends with a Tut skins, toxic ships, etc., and more.</p>

 <br>